Facebook may be changing its name, according to report

 “We don’t comment on rumors or speculation,” Facebook spokesman Joe Osborne said in a statement.

 If Facebook does change its name, it would be in alignment with Zuckerberg’s strategy to rebrand the company overall.
-The Post has previously reported he is focused on a passion project called the metaverse, a virtual world that he says would unite Facebook’s various products and services, and shift it away from a sole focus on social media.
+The Post has previously reported that he is focused on a passion project called the metaverse, a virtual world that he says would unite Facebook’s various products and services, and shift it away from a sole focus on social media.

 Meanwhile, Facebook is confronting yet another major crisis — a whistleblower who shared thousands of internal company documents with Congress demonstrating how the platform contributes to social harms.
 Frances Haugen testified before the Senate this month and is scheduled to do so in Britain on Monday.